fatemehtokhi/Assignements/README.md

 - PrimeNumbers: finding prime numbers between a renge form  numbers.
 - Multiplies of 3 and 5:Summing multiplies of 3 and 5 of number.
 - Checking a number for PrimeNumber oder none-PrimeNumebr.
+- Fibonacci:How we can calculate numbers of Fibonacci.